zama-ai/concrete/docs/compilation/multi_precision.md

                                                 bit-widths      these bounds
 ```

-However, it's not possible to add 3-bit and 4-bit numbers together because their encoding is different:
+However, adding integers with different bit-widths (for example, 3-bit and 4-bit numbers) directly isn't possible due to differences in encoding, as shown below:

 ```
 D: data